Sralud/Cinema-Reservation-System/README.md

 - **Persistent Seat Management**: Seats remain marked as occupied for subsequent bookings of the same movie.
 - **User-friendly Interface**: Clean and intuitive GUI built with Java Swing for ease of use.

+## Benefits

+### For Movie-goers:
+- Convenient and quick booking process from the comfort of your home or on-the-go.
+- Clear visualization of available seats to make informed choices.
+- Ability to pre-order concessions, saving time at the theater.
+- Secure and straightforward payment system.

+### For Cinema Operators:
+- Efficient management of seat inventory across multiple movies and showtimes.
+- Reduced workload on box office staff by automating the booking process.
+- Increased concession sales through integrated pre-ordering.
+- Real-time updates on ticket sales and seat availability.

+This **Cinema Reservation System** offers a comprehensive solution for modern movie theaters, enhancing the movie-going experience while optimizing operational efficiency.

+## Development Timeline

 Version 1 (Dec.
 30, 2024):